How to Start a Coffee Trailer Successfully

 Securing Your Coffee Trailer

-You will want to design safety and security elements for your trailer, from sturdy locks to secure service windows and hitch locks.
+You will want to design safety and security elements for your trailer, including sturdy locks, secure service windows, and hitch locks.
 Additionally, consider where you will store your trailer after hours.

 For more information on securing your coffee trailer, please read How to Secure and Protect Your Coffee Shop.